 Strong winds were also recorded about the coast from Kaikoura to Hawkes Bay.
 Elsewhere the weather this week has continued to be dry and fine, with the West Coast of the South Island recording temperatures of 23C and plenty of sunshine.

 After the wet start to the day for the “Auckland Cup” on Wednesday, the weather looks pretty good for Auckland for the rest of cup week this weekend.
 Sunny spells and southwest winds are set to prevail.

-Please stay up to date with the latest official forecasts, watches and warnings on metservice.com or on mobile devices at m.metservice.com.
+Keep up to date with the latest forecasts and any watches/warnings at metservice.com or on mobile devices at m.metservice.com.
 You can also follow our updates on MetService TV, @metservice on Twitter and at blog.metservice.com.

 For further information please contact: